zowe/zowe-chat/CONTRIBUTING.md

 In the future we will work against the [doc-site repository](https://github.com/zowe/docs-site) to create documentation for Zowe Chat.
 However, in the meantime while this project is started we will not be using the docs site.

 Instead, please ensure you have appropriate documentation in a corresponding `README` file for your contribution.
 This can include a link to further `md` files with more details.
+For squad-internal documentation, please add documentation in an appropriate folder structure within the [docs](./docs) folder.

 In addition to external documentation, please appropriately comment your code for future developers who want to understand, use, and enhance your feature.